Dexter Very: Biography

 Very started at right end for the Nittany Lions in every game from 1909 to 1912.
 During that time, Penn State was undefeated in 1909, 1911 and 1912, while losing just two games in 1910.

 Very was elected as the team's captain in 1911, and helped the Nittany Lions defeat the Penn Quakers, for its first victory over Penn in 18 years.
 That game he stripped the Quakers' Ray Mercer of the football and ran it back for a Penn State touchdown.
 In 1912, Very scored nine touchdowns in eight games.
 He never wore a helmet while playing.
 He was also the Middle Atlantic wrestling champion in 1915 at 158lbs.

 Very was a member of the Delta Upsilon fraternity, and was elected 1913 class president.

-Early years
+Early life

 Very was born in Fairdale, Greene County, in southwestern Pennsylvania.
 In 1907, he graduated from the Scotland Orphan Industrial School, in Scotland, Pennsylvania, which was later renamed the Scotland School for Veterans' Children.

 For two years, before he enrolled at Penn State, Very attended Mercersburg Academy in Mercersburg, Pennsylvania.